pelavarre/byoverbs/README.md

 For example, our 'n' Script
   inside 'ls |n' will show you its '|cat -n -' and its '|expand'

-Our most destructive scripts even show you what they will do and halt, waiting for your permission to proceed,
+Our most destructive scripts go so far as to halt after showing you what they will do, waiting for your authorization to proceed,
     such as our 'qcl' abbreviation of 'git clean -ffxdq'

 Our one Sh Script that's hard to trace is our 'cls' Sh Script that clears all output,